AttorneyOnline/docs/AO Documentation/docs/authoring/Basic Troubleshooting.md

 ![](https://puu.sh/HJxfl/42cc1034d2.png)

 ---
-Thanks to the AO Discord for the solui
+Thanks to the Official AO Discord and theDev Team for the solutions to these solutions.
+Screenshots are provided by Crystal#5638
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDkzMDQzMDddfQ==
+eyJoaXN0b3J5IjpbMTkwNDA0NDUyMl19
 -->